krinadevani/BirdStrikeData/README.md

 # BirdStrikeData

 ## Overview
-This document provides the code for a Practicum project in CS5200, Spring 2023.
-The project involves setting up a local MySQL database, creating tables for wildlife strike incidents, airports, airlines, and conditions.
+The project involves setting up a local MySQL database, and creating tables for wildlife strike incidents, airports, airlines, and conditions.
 It also includes loading data from a CSV file into the tables, running SQL queries, and implementing a stored procedure for adding new incidents.

 ## Instructions